ashleydavis/the-data-wrangler-blog/_posts/2019-12-04-kub-cluster-quick.markdown

 Just replace `australiaeast` with your  prefered location.

-Again we are presented with wall of JSON data.
+Again we are presented with a wall of JSON data.
 We'll use JMESPath to pluck the most recent version with tsv output for readbility:

 ```
 az aks get-versions --location australiaeast --query "orchestrators[-1].orchestratorVersion" --output tsv